MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 *  To remove previous session data.

+### Wait for browser processes to exit

+If files are still in use after app closes, wait for browser processes to exit before deleting the user data folder.

-Note this edge case: Files in user data folders might still be in use after the WebView2 app is closed.
+Files in user data folders might still be in use after the WebView2 app is closed.
 In this situation, wait for the browser process and all child processes to exit before deleting the user data folder.
-You can retrieve the process ID of the browser process by using the `BrowserProcessId` property of the WebView2 app instance.
+To monitor processes to wait for them to exit, retrieve the process ID of the browser process by using the `BrowserProcessId` property of the WebView2 app instance.

 <!-- ====================================================================== -->